jswilson/blackcircles-support/index.md

 I'm working on uploading more shows.
 There is work associated with making sure all of the songs are labelled correctly, so I'll do this when I have time.
 I thought it best to get the first batch of shows uploaded.

+### Why don't you have the show I attended?

+These are only audience recordings; not necessarily every single Pearl Jam concert has an audience recording available online.
+If you know of a concert I don't have, please send me a link and I'll add it!

 ### Can I download shows?

 Soon!
 I will be adding this in a future release.